meabed/graphql-upload-ts/README.md

 ## Tips

 - Only use [`createReadStream()`](#type-fileupload) _before_ the resolver returns; late calls (e.g. in an unawaited async function or callback) throw an error.
-- In [ NestJS or Apollo Serve ] use the option `overrideSendResponse` eg: `graphqlUploadExpress({ overrideSendResponse: false })` to allow nestjs to handle response errors like throwing exceptions.
+- If you are using framework around express like [ NestJS or Apollo Serve ] use the option `overrideSendResponse` eg: `graphqlUploadExpress({ overrideSendResponse: false })` to allow nestjs to handle response errors like throwing exceptions.

 ## Architecture